rust-lang/rust/text/0000-refcell-replace.md

 "type tetris" exactly like that `&mut *`.

-It also seems weird that this use-case is so much cleaner with a plain `Cell`, even though plain `Cell` is strictly a less popular abstraction.
+It also seems weird that this use-case is so much cleaner with a plain `Cell`, even though plain `Cell` is strictly a less powerful abstraction.
 Usually, people explain `RefCell` as being a superset of `Cell`, but `RefCell` doesn't actually offer all of the functionality as seamlessly as `Cell`.